gevitop/gevitop/README.md

 - 🌱 Always learning and tinkering with new ideas
 - 🎯 Goal: Build useful, fun, and open-source tools
 - 💬 Ask me about code, creativity, and problem-solving
-- ⚡ Fun fact: My alias "gevitop" comes with a story 😉

 ---